 San Ignacio Cerro Gordo is distinguished by its blend of highland landscapes, vibrant traditions, and local architecture.

-Historically known as Santa María Guadalupe de los Aranda, named after one of the founding families, Arandas has become a key center for tequila production in Los Altos.
+Historically known as Santa María Guadalupe de los Aranda, after one of the founding families, Arandas has become a key center for tequila production in Los Altos.

 - Tasting of white tequila, rested and aged